 8. Raft the highest rafting waterfall in the world

-Tutea Falls is the highest commercially-rafted waterfall at 7m.
+Tutea Falls is the highest commercially rafted waterfall at 7m.
 Located near Rotorua, your rafting trip will take you through native bush and forest full of rich Maori history before heading through a narrow gorge leading to that huge drop.
 Hold on tight!
-Bare in mind that there are heaps of white water rafting adventure to be had in New Zealand, check them out in 7 Places to go White Water Rafting in New Zealand.
+Bear in mind that there are heaps of white water rafting adventure to be had in New Zealand, check them out in 7 Places to go White Water Rafting in New Zealand.

 9. Simply walk into Mordor